 Typically, a cheesecake needs at least one to three hours to cool entirely.
 The most significant factor is the temperature of your kitchen.
 If it’s a scorching and humid day, it may take up to three hours.
 It will likely be done in as little as one hour if it’s a cold winter afternoon.

-How Do You Quickly Chill a Cheesecake?
+How to Quickly Chill a Cheesecake?

 One to three hours?
 Uh, yeah, that’s pretty time-consuming.
 What if you need to get your cheesecake done ASAP?
 Don’t panic.
 There are a few ways you can chill your cheesecake quicker.